Autonomous Reinforcement of Behavioral Sequences in Neural Dynamics: The DN-SARSA( ) Architecture

-For the reinforcement learner, an active CoS field represents the \emph{state}, in which the agent decides which \emph{action} to activate next (represented by the intention DNF of the next EB).
-A state/action DNF of the reinforcement learner receives inputs from CoS fields and the intention fields of the EBs and builds a peak of positive activation in each transition phase between EBs, when the CoS field of the previous EB is still active and the intention field of the next EB is already activated.
+For the reinforcement learner, an active CoS node represents the \emph{state}, following which the agent decides an \emph{action} --- which intention to activate next.
+A \textbf{state-action DNF} builds a peak of positive activation in each transition phase between EBs, when the CoS of the previous EB is still active and the intention of the next EB is already activated.

+The positive activation in the state-action DNF ultimately serves as input to an \textbf{Item-and-Order working memory}~\cite{grossberg1978WM, grossbergMemTheory}, wherein the order of a sequence is encoded by relative amounts of activity across neurons representing these transitions.
+We argue that the properties of Item and Order working memories which give rise to this relative (graded) activity pattern, are also what make it computationally analogous to an eligibility trace, and are crucial in their ability to maintain fixed (sustained) activation levels during variably timed action intervals while an action is being produced.

-The positive activation in the state/action DNF ultimately serves as input to an Item and Order working memory system \cite{grossberg2011neural, grossberg1978WM}.
-Activity in this system represents an eligibility trace, since the more recently occurring state/action transitions result in higher levels of activity than those state/action transitions having occurred further in the past.
-The eligibility trace's pattern of activity excites a value opposition (VO) field, which sets input to a dynamical array performing calculation of a Temporal Difference error.
-The calculated value of the TD-error modulates learning, implemented as a Hebb-like learning process, whose long-term memory values represent the stored Q-values of the reinforcement learner.
-The Q-values are updated in the learning process and are utilized during sequence production to select the next EBs.
-Fig.~\ref{FG:ARCH1} shows a diagram of the architecture.
+The eligibility trace's pattern of activity excites a \textbf{value opposition (VO) field}, which sets input to a dynamical array performing calculation of a Temporal Difference error.
+The calculated value of the TD-error modulates learning, implemented as a Hebb-like process, whose long-term memory values, i.e., \textbf{value nodes}, represent the stored values (state-action, or Q, values) of the reinforcement learner.
+The Q-values are updated in the learning process and are utilized during sequence production to select the next EB.